We’ll Give You a Helping Hand

 Myofascial Pain Syndrome

-Nerve entrapment in the hand or wrist is often caused by repetitively applying strain.
-It when treating nerve entrapment its important to evaluate the patient’s occupation and or extra curricular activities to find the root of the injury and prevent further injury to the nerve in the hand or wrist.
-Given the particular injury we will provide a customized treatment plan to return the patient to a pain free state and work with the patient to avoid the injury recurring.
+Nerve entrapment in the hand or wrist is often caused by repetitive strain to musculature causing swelling and tension in the tissue.
+When treating nerve entrapment it’s important to do a full of the patient’s activities, lifestyle, and work.
+Given the particular injury we will provide a customized treatment plan to return the patient to a pain free state and avoid future episodes.

 Repetitive Strain Injury